-The Program will be funded from local sources of revenue, including property taxes and/or sales taxes, contained in the City's general fund.
-The City shall not appropriate from these funds for approved Economic Programs, in any year during which such programs are in existence, an amount in excess of four-tenths of one percent of actual valuation of the City of Grand Island in the year in which the funds are collected, and further, will be subject to the limitation that no city of the First Class shall appropriate more than two million dollars in any one year.
-The City of Grand Island shall appropriate \$750,000 annually for the Economic Development Program.
-The restrictions on the appropriation of funds from local sources of revenue shall not apply to the reappropriation of funds that were appropriated but not expended during the previous fiscal years.
+City's general fund.
+The City shall not appropriate from the general fundthese funds for approved Economic Programs, in any year during which such programs are in existence, an amount in excess of fourtenths of one percent of actual valuation of the City of Grand Island in the year in which the funds are collected, and further, will be subject to the limitation that no city of the First Class shall appropriate more than two million dollars in any one year.
+The City of Grand Island shall appropriate \$750500750,000 from the General Fund and \$500,000 from the City Utilities in some combination of General Fund and Electric Utility Fund and any Federal or State Grants and any donations annually for the Economic Development Program.
+The restrictions on the appropriation of funds from local sources of revenue shall not apply to the re appropriation of funds that were appropriated but not expended during the previous fiscal years.
 If, after five full budget years following initiation of the approved Economic Development Program, less than fifty percent of the money collected from local sources of revenue is spent or committed by contract for the Economic Development Program, the governing body of the City shall place the question of the continuation of the City's Economic Development Program on the ballot at the next regular election.